 But wait, because here’s the good news.
 When Allergic Living set out in search of powerhouse gluten-free diet options that can and should be eaten for optimum health, the door flew open to a vast and wonderful range of delicious, affordable choices.
 The experts say that incorporating these foods into a daily diet doesn’t mean endless hours in the kitchen, or forking out huge sums on specialty groceries.
 All that’s needed is an open mind and some simple strategies.

 And here’s another positive.
-For those with celiac disease, the advice from dietitians is primarily the same message being delivered to the entire population: ditch the carbohydrate-focused diet of empty calorie, pre-packaged, grain-based convenience foods in favor of fresh, whole foods that carry a serious nutritional punch.
+For those with celiac disease, the advice from dietitians is primarily the same message being delivered to the entire population.
+In short: ditch the carbohydrate-focused diet of empty calorie, pre-packaged, grain-based convenience foods in favor of fresh, whole foods that carry a serious nutritional punch.
 There are many ways this strategy can be tailored to the gluten-free regime.

 “I advise patients to think positively about their approach to the gluten-free diet,” says Rachel Begun, a registered dietitian-nutritionist and expert in gluten-related disorders and food allergies from Boulder, Colorado.
 “For starters, being diagnosed with celiac disease is a good thing, because being diagnosed and starting a gluten-free diet is the start of their journey back to health.”

 When someone with celiac disease eats gluten-containing foods, the immune system goes into defensive mode, inflaming the lining of the small intestine.
 With continued exposure, over time the immune system will damage and flatten the villi, the tiny hair-like projections that are vital to absorbing vitamins, minerals and other nutrients.
 As the Mayo Clinic notes, this can lead to deficiencies in iron, calcium, folate, zinc, vitamin B12, and vitamins D and K, especially before a celiac diagnosis and the adoption of a strict gluten-free diet.